Modules

 An alternative is for the module to announce what names it is exporting (and which other modules can import).
 That's what JavaScript's module system does: the module lists what names it is exporting and the other module lists what names it is importing.

-In JavaScript's import, you can list (and, optionally, rename) the names that you are importing from a module, or you can import all of them as a namespace object.
-Since importing all as a namespace object mimicks what we know from Python and is syntactically convenient, we'll use that.
+In JavaScript's import, you can list (and, optionally, rename) the names that you are importing from a module, or you can import all of them as a dictionary.
+Since importing all as a dictionary mimicks what we know from Python and is syntactically convenient, we'll use that.

 In modern JavaScript, modules are implemented using two new statements